 By profession, Raju is a Dentist and attends his clinic during the day.
 He happens to be a versatile personality with interest for script writing and storytelling.
 Raju has also acquired formal training from FTII (Film and Television Institute of India) made few short films and is also a stage performer.

-Raju and me were the last to start our ride after the flag-off as we met up with one of the organisers and she applauded Raju’s presence in the rally.
-While riding, we saw a number of runners going pass on the way towards the opposite side.
-Being a sunday morning, a running event was in progress.
+Raju and I were the last to start our ride after the flag-off as we met up with couple of organizers and she applauded Raju’s presence in the cycling rally.
+While cycling, we saw a number of runners going pass on the way towards the opposite side.
+Being a Sunday morning, a running event was in progress.
 Some runners saw Raju riding and gave kudos with a thumb gesture.

-Personalities like Raju are rare in our society who defy all odds and not afraid to show the world that physical limitations shouldn’t be a barrier.
-With restricted abilities, it takes tremendous determination for road cycling and this man is doing it easily.
+Personalities like Raju Turkane are rare in our society who defy all odds and not afraid to show the world that physical limitations is never a barrier.
+With restricted abilities, it takes tremendous determination for road cycling and this man is doing it convincingly.
 We often make excuses in attempting difficult things but there are a set of people around us who live by example.
 Raju’s story of cycling is an incredible one and must be shared as much with others to motivate and inspire them.

-At the finishing point, the Rotary club members distributed around five prizes through a lucky draw.
+At the finishing point, the Rotary club members distributed five prizes through a lucky draw.
 The first prize was a new cycle which was won by a cyclist having BIB no. 2277 while the rest of the prizes were cycling accessories.
-As the number of the grand lucky draw prize was announced, a man with his young son walked ahead in excitement and the crowd started to cheer aloud.
-But as the volunteer verified his BIB number it wasn’t matching…he misread it and had to return back.
-This incident further lifted the mood.
+As the number of the grand lucky draw prize was announced, a man with his young son walked ahead in excitement to claim the prize and the crowd started to cheer aloud.
+But as the volunteer verified his BIB number it wasn’t matching… he misjudged it and had to return back.
+This incident further lifted the mood of the crowd.
 Later, the kid was given few chocolates to bring the smile back on his face.